What to Expect at a River Cleanup (Printable PDF)

 Most river cleanups last about two hours and begin with a brief discussion on safety and potential hazards during the cleanup.
-All volunteers will be required to sign our waiver prior to participating in an LL&W event.
+All volunteers will be required to sign our LL&W 2017 Volunteer Waiver prior to participating in an LL&W event.
 From there, volunteers load up into LL&W work boats, piloted by the LL&W crew, and head out to the pre-designated garbage sites along the shorelines and islands of the river.
 Once there, the search for garbage is on.
-With trash bags and shovels in hand volunteers scour the area in search of plastic bottles, barrels, tires, appliances, and other debris which is then carted to a centralized location.
-After the site has been cleaned, everyone loads back up into the boats, and heads back.
-Lunch can be provided before or after the cleanup depending on the time of the event.
+With trash bags and shovels in hand, volunteers scour the area in search of plastic bottles, barrels, tires, appliances and other debris which is then carted to a centralized location.
+After the site has been cleaned, everyone loads back up into the boats and heads back.
+Lunch will be provided before or after the cleanup, depending on the time of the event.
 Remember we’ll be outside and getting dirty!

 A few suggestions of what to wear or bring:

 - Loose clothing for hot weather

 - Layers of warm clothes during early spring or late fall cleanups